Dr. Robert F. Mullen

 Three Forms of Neuroplasticity

 Reactive neuroplasticity is our brain’s natural unconscious adaption to information.
 Sight, noises, phenomena, and so on.
-Active neuroplasticity happens through cognitive pursuits such as learning, engaging in social interactions, teaching, aerobics, creating.
+Active neuroplasticity happens through cognitive pursuits such as learning, engaging in social interactions, teaching, aerobics, and creating.
 Proactive neuroplasticity is the conscious and deliberate neural input of information.
-Proactive neuroplasticity is the most potent and effective means of neural restructuring because the calculated regimen of repetitive input accelerates and consolidates learning and unlearning.
+Proactive neuroplasticity is the most potent and effective means of neural restructuring because the calculated regimen of repetitive input compels our neural network to restructure.
 The deliberate repetition of positive personal affirmations is a very effective method of proactive neuroplasticity because the repeated input of positive information causes multiple receptor neurons to fire, dramatically accelerating and consolidating learning and unlearning.
 In the case of social anxiety disorder, it is the cognitive process of countering years of negative self-beliefs with positive or constructive information.

 We drastically underestimate the significance and effectiveness of PPAs because we don’t understand the science behind them.
 PPAs help us focus on goals, challenge negative, self-defeating beliefs, and reprogram our subconscious minds.
 PPAs are brief, individually focused statements that we repeat to ourselves to describe what and who we want to be.